Harry Broome: Loss of English championship

 On his second defense of the English title, Broome lost a fifty-one round match to Paddock at Bentley in Sussex on 19 May 1856, in Manningtree, England in one hour, three minutes.
 Broome was losing favor somewhat or the bout was less well attended, but the purse was only £200 a side, a substantial sum, but a drop from the purse of Broome's first two championship wins.
 Boxing was not sanctioned by most English cities, which is why remote locations were required.
 To avoid the police, the spot found for the fight was on a piece of meadow ground in a hollow where the contestants and supporters could scarcely be seen.
 Broome had lost as much as 40 pounds for the contest, but did not appear as muscular as he had in earlier contests.
 His determination was substantial, but his stamina was described as inadequate against the vigor and strength of his opponent.
 By the 48th round, the left side of Broome's face was quite swollen, and his left eye nearly swollen shut.
 Broome fell in the 49th from a blow to his left ear.
 In the brutal affair, Broome was down again in the 50th.
 In the 51st and final round, Broome was down from a right to the chest, and though he tried to rise, his second threw in the sponge.
 Though the betting favorite early on, Broome was described as "completely disabled" and presented a "shocking spectacle" by the end of the fight.
-He attempted to retire immediately after the disabling loss.
+He retired immediately after the disabling loss.